belle2/basf2/display/doc/index.rst

 Viewer navigation and the user interface
 ========================================

+.. role:: gui-highlight-style

+.. this ^^ enables a custom gui-like highlighting

-The right side shows a 3D view (top) and rho-z and r-phi projections (bottom left/right); each of these three views can be navigated by by holding the left, middle or right mouse button and moving the cursor, the scroll wheel will also work.
+The right side shows a 3D view (top) and ρ-z and r-ϕ projections (bottom left/right); each of these three views can be navigated by by holding the left, middle or right mouse button and moving the cursor, the scroll wheel will also work.